Worksheet

 Suffix –ing and -ed

-In our previous video lessons we have learned about different meanings of suffixes and how to form new words using root words and the suffix.
-Here in this worksheet, we will learn when to use -ing suffix and when to use -ed suffix.
+In our previous video lessons, we have learned about different meanings of suffixes and how to form new words using root words and the suffix.
+Here in this worksheet, we will learn when to use -ing suffix and when to use the -ed suffix.

-Let us learn the suffix –ed and –ing rules and how suffixes changes the meaning of the root word.
+Let us learn the suffix –ed and –ing rules and how suffixes change the meaning of the root word.

 Suffix meaning: A suffix is added to the end of the root word to change the meaning of the word.